splunk/observability-content-contrib/detectors/active_detectors/README.md

 This script will fetch the events for detectors (max.
 1,000) in an Org.

-The output will show detectors with no events, detectors with events and how many events have fired within the number of days specified.
+The output will show detectors with no events, detectors with events and how many events have fired within the number of days specified on the command line.

+The table supports hyperlinks on the detector ID if your terminal supports it.

-Also, a CSV report will be creating in the same directory as you run the script.
+Also, a CSV report will be created in the same directory as you run the script.

 ## Using the Active Detector Report script